 When the water evaporates it leaves minerals and salt, resulting in saltier water over times.
 The saliently of GSL differs depending on the part of the lake you reside in— the north arm of the lake averages at 28% saliently and the south arm of the lake averages at 12%.
 GSL is 3 to 5 times saltier than the ocean.

-The watershed around the Great Salt Lake spans over 21,000 square miles and is home to millions of birds each year.
-These migratory birds stop at GSL to feed, nest, and rest before migrating to their next location.
-Every year, millions of birds from 257 different species rely on the Great Salt Lake.
+The watershed, around GSL, spans over 21,000 square miles and is home to millions of birds each year.
+These migratory birds stop at GSL to feed, nest, and rest before migrating to the next location.
+Every year millions of birds from 257 different species rely on the lake.

-Learn More About the Great Salt Lake from the Utah Water Science Center
+Learn More About Great Salt Lake from the Utah Water Science Center